The Importance of Being a Positive Role Model

 - Focus on eating and exercising for health and performance, not aesthetics.

-Practice, practice, practice- your actions speak louder than words but your words certainly count!
-Becoming a positive role model starts with YOU- your relationship with food, exercise and your body.
-If you need a check on your relationship with food, check out my post from a year ago to the day (as of yesterday!): “How’s Your Relationship with Food” Know it’s not good and need some help?
-Sign up for a free consultation with me to find out how I can help you to break free of the prison and finally start living life as a positive role model for yourself and others!
+Know it’s not good and need some help?
+Schedule a free 15-minute consultation with me to find out how I can help you to break free of the prison and finally start living life as a positive role model for yourself and others!

 Do you need help losing weight with a customized strategy?
 Check out my new program The Sustainable Sports Nutrition Academy, which provides a sustainable approach that’s based on science.

 Kristen Ziesmer, MS, RD, CSSD, LD